 We love the holiday season, but we love easy holiday recipes even more!
 There’s no denying how demanding this time of year can be.
-Between all the gift shopping, home decorating, and gingerbread baking, smart shortcuts are essential for surviving past January 1st.
+With all the gift shopping, home decorating, and gingerbread baking, it can be tough to get through it all.
+And then add on the social engagements that pop up and the food prep that those events usually entail.
+Smart shortcuts are essential making it through the season.
 In particular, we love the way that these easy holiday recipes deliver classic flavors yet require only a fraction of the usual amount of work.

 Featuring options for appetizers, sides, mains, dessert, and even breakfast these easy holiday recipes give you everything you need to host your own gathering or help a friend out.
 But the best part of all is that each one contains at least a couple of elements that can be made and refrigerated or frozen ahead of time.
 Things like pie crusts and casseroles will retain their original taste and texture for ages when stored in the freezer.
 You can also always store any leftovers for future you to enjoy past the holiday season!